andersonmendrot/estudo-mvc-dotnet-core/docs/index.md

 **Difference of ILIST and List**

-⋅⋅*List<T> is a class that implements IList<T>.
+*List<T> is a class that implements IList<T>.
 It’s more specific, and should be used when we want to use fields, that is, instantiate a list like this:

 ```cs
 List <int> myList = new List<int>();
 ```

-⋅⋅* IList<T> is an interface implemented by List<T>.
+* IList<T> is an interface implemented by List<T>.
 It should be used as arguments or properties because it’s more general.
 It cannot be instantiated

 Wrong: